 Current likelihood models compare some set of predicted with observed image features (typically, silhouette edges), and so must have multiple peaks corresponding to the ambiguities described.
-These peaks appear in the posterior (Figure 2.5).
-While this makes the multiple
+These peaks appear in the posterior (figure 2.5).
+While this makes the multiple peaks predictable, they are still a major nuisance.
+Typically, at each peak in the likelihood there are some directions where the value of the likelihood varies slowly (small eigenvalues in the Hessian).
+This is because localization of either landmarks or silhouette points is difficult, and large changes in the estimate of depth to a joint or of a limb angle can result in small changes to image positions.
+The problem directions tend to move a joint in depth (figure 2.4).

-Fig. 2.5 Several nasty phenomena result from kinematic ambiguities and from kinematic limits, as Sminchisescu and Triggs [359, 362].
+Figure 2.5: Figure 4, 2a of Sminchisescu and Triggs, Covariance scaled..., particlefilter/009090509 Several nasty phenomena result from kinematic ambiguities and from kinematic limits, as Sminchisescu and Triggs [353, 356].
 Ambiguities in reconstruction - which are caused because body segments can be oriented in 3D either toward or away from the camera, as described in the text - result in multiple modes in the posterior.
 The two graphs on the left (a and b) show the fitting cost (which can be thought of as a log-likelihood) as a function of the value of two state variables (scaled by their standard deviation).
 The state variables refer to the kinematic configuration of the 3D model.
 Note the significant "bumps" from the second mode (the vertical arrows).
 For reference, there is a quadratic approximation shown as well.
 Note also the the significant deformations of modes resulting from a kinematic limit (the horizontal arrows).
 This is caused by the fact that no probability can lie on the other side of the limit, so the mode must be "squashed".
-Figure from "Covariance Scaled Sampling for Monocular 3D Body Tracking", Sminchisescu and Triggs, Proc.
-Computer Vision and Pattern Recognition, 2001, (© 2001 IEEE.